status-im/swarms/ideas/311-desktop-team-proposal.md

 `Research output:`
-When questions above answered we can create a prioritized list of most important tasks to do for boosting communication exprience
+When questions above answered we can create:
+- prioritized list of most important tasks to do for boosting communication exprience
+- user stories
+- bounties

 ## Specification